apache/infrastructure-website/content/pages/asf-pelican-data.md

         print(f'WARNING: {seq} not all of sequence consumed: short {size-nseq} projects')
 ```

-## Adding a new Data Source
+## Adding a data source

-Before you code for your new data source you will need to evaluate which of the above patterns it fits.
+Before you code to add a data source, evaluate which of the above patterns it fits.

-Is it a bespoke pattern like Twitter, Blogs, and ECCN?
-Or, can it follow the sequence of directives used for Committee Info?
+  - Is it a custom pattern as for Twitter, blogs, and ECCN?
+  - Can it follow the sequence of directives used for committee iInfo?
-If the sequence of directives, does it need a new one?
+  - If it is a sequence of directives, does it need a new one?

-### Adding a bespoke data source
+### Adding a custom data source

 ```python
     # Lift data from ASF_DATA['data'] into METADATA